moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

    | USDC to USD | {{ networks.dancebox.oracles.phala.usdc_usd }} |
    | USDT to USD | {{ networks.dancebox.oracles.phala.usdt_usd }} |

-### Interacting with Price Feeds on Dancebox Testnet {: #interacting-with-price feeds-on-dancebox-testnet }
+### Interacting with Price Feeds on the Demo EVM ContainerChain {: #interacting-with-price-feeds-on-the-demo-evm-containerchain }

 Let's now demonstrate interacting with the price feed contracts on the Demo EVM ContainerChain.
 These contracts are already deployed on the Demo EVM ContainerChain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.

 For a refresher on setting up Remix to interface with your ContainerChain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/) guide.
-Secondly, make sure you have [connected MetaMask](builders/interact/ethereum-api/wallets/metamask/) to the Demo EVM ContainerChain.
+Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/) to the Demo EVM ContainerChain.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.